 Collecting this information enables us to better understand the visitors who come to our Websites, where they come from, and what content on our Websites is of interest to them.
-We use this information for our internal analytics purposes, to improve the quality and relevance of our Websites to our visitors and for compliance with our legal obligations (particularly those that we owe to the Office for Nuclear Regulation).
+We use this information for our internal analytics purposes, to improve the quality and relevance of our Websites to our visitors and for compliance with our legal obligations.

 Some of this information may be collected using cookies and similar tracking technology, as explained further under the heading “Cookies and similar tracking technology” below.